 - Oversees preparation of the remuneration report in the integrated annual report, to ensure it is accurate, complete and transparent, and clearly explains how the remuneration policy has been implemented.

-Attendance at board and committee meetings for the review period (1 July 2016 to 30 June 2017) is shown below.
+Attendance at board and committee meetings for the period 1 July 2017 to 30 June 2018 is shown below.

 |Independent non-executive directors|